-\textbf{In-Context Policy Extraction.} The value function learning procedure learns an in-context approximation of optimal Q-functions across tasks, allowing for stitching suboptimal trajectories to discover globally optimal behaviors through value bootstrapping.
+\textbf{In-Context Policy Extraction.} The value function learning procedure allows for stitching suboptimal trajectories to discover globally optimal behaviors.
 Then, we distill the in-context value functions into policy extraction with advantage-weighted regression~\citep{peng2019advantage}, a supervised learning style that uses a simple and convergent maximum likelihood loss function as

 where $\lambda\!>\!0$ is a temperature parameter.
-Using weights derived from in-context value functions, the objective is not merely to clone all behaviors from the dataset, but to learn a policy that maximizes the Q-values subject to a distribution constraint imposed by dataset actions.
-This formulation allows us to select and stitch the most optimal actions in the dataset, while retaining the scalability and stability of the supervised pretraining paradigm.
+Using weights from in-context value functions, the objective is not merely to clone behaviors from the dataset but to learn policies that maximize Q-values under a distribution constraint from dataset actions.
+This formulation aims to select and stitch optimal actions in the dataset while retaining the scalability and stability of the supervised pretraining paradigm.